MorevM/stylelint-plugin/src/rules/no-block-properties/no-block-properties.docs.md

 * You may want to restrict external geometry and positioning for pure blocks.
 * But allow limited use of `z-index` or `position` for modifiers to handle isolated layout exceptions.
-* Or apply different restrictions for utility classes entirely.

 The `perEntity` option lets you adjust restrictions for each entity type individually, while keeping global defaults in place - or defining only *per-entity restrictions* without global presets if preferred.